P4blo0o0/neurostiv-framework/docs/extended-guide-v1.0.en.md

 - **Stakeholder Alignment:** [Request a custom executive briefing](PARTNERSHIP.md) for your leadership team to assess strategic fit and ROI.
 - **Team Readiness:** Use our [guided questionnaire](https://github.com/designhumanai/neurostiv-framework/discussions/categories/strategic-partnerships) to spark internal dialogue.
-- **Knowledge Sharing:** Contribute lessons in [GitHub Discussions](https://github.com/designhumanai/neurostiv-framework/discussions).
+- **Knowledge Sharing:** Share your experience and learn from others in [GitHub Discussions](https://github.com/designhumanai/neurostiv-framework/discussions).
+Explore topics like implementation cases and best practices.

 ---